degser00/n8n_workflows/docs/adr/ADR-001-ai-logging-enforcement.md

 - If missing, the item still completes but logs a **policy violation** record.
 - Violations are visible in observability dashboards and can trigger alerts.

+### Queue Manager Correlation Mechanism

+To strengthen traceability, the Queue Manager will call the AI Gateway Proxy after each workflow run completes, providing the `$workflow.name` and `$run.id`.
+The proxy will record these metadata-only entries in the same `ai_prompts_log` table but will not forward them to any AI backend.

+Because these records are logged immediately after corresponding AI prompt logs, chronological order allows reconstruction of which workflow and run generated each AI call, without requiring explicit workflow name inclusion in the prompt text itself.

 ## Rationale
 - Enforces accountability without disrupting workflow UX.
 - Maintains segregation of duties: enforcement is outside business workflows.